offbynull/offbynull.github.io/docs/data/learn/Cpp/input/input.md

  * 0 means evaluate just to the range and precision of the type.
  * 1 means evaluate float and double as double, and long double as long double.
  * 2 means evaluate all as long double
- * negative value other than -1 means platform-specific behavior.
+ * negative value other than -1 means platform-specific behaviour.

 ```{note}
 Unsure about the last point.
 How's the last point any different than -1?